stdogpkg/stdog/docs/source/index.rst

 .. meta::
     :description lang=en:
-        stDoG is a package which can be used to study dynamical and structural properties (like spectra)
+        StDoG is a package which can be used to study dynamical and structural properties (like spectra)
         on/off graphs with a large number of vertices.